NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ```
 ````

+### R Markdown and other languages

+While R is the default and original language for any R Markdown document it supports several others, including Python, bash, SQL, JavaScript, to name a few.
+This means that you can actually get the reproducibility of R Markdown documents when coding in languages other than just R, if your language is one of the supported ones.

+Two of the most important languages are Python and bash.
+While bash is supported out-of-the-box directly and only require you to specify `bash` instead of `r` in the start of the code chunk, Python will additionally require you to have installed the `reticulate` package.
+Not only does this allow you to code in Python your in R Markdown document, but the objects and variables you use in one language/chunk will actually be available for the other language!
+You can read more about the R Markdown Python engine [here](https://rstudio.github.io/reticulate/articles/r_markdown.html).

 ### R Markdown and LaTeX

 R Markdown uses LaTeX behind the scenes to render PDF documents, but you miss